A Young Supernova Selection Pipeline For The LSST Era: Conclusions

-In total our YSN selection criteria produced a LSST selected SN sample consisting of 67388 WFD survey transients and 1167 DDF survey transients.
-Although this sample is significantly smaller than the \citetalias{TiDES_2024} sample, our selection criteria were developed to select early transients rather than produce a large sample, and is intended to be applied in conjunction to the current TiDES (\citetalias{TiDES_2024}) selection criteria \citepalias{TiDES_2024}.
-We demonstrated that our YSN selection criteria can provide early triggers on LSST observed SNe, allowing TiDES to enhance its early SN science capabilities.
+In total our YSN selection criteria produced an LSST selected SN sample consisting of 56408 WFD survey transients and 694 DDF survey transients.
+Although this sample is significantly smaller than the \citetalias{TiDES_2025} sample (857458 WFD survey and 9190 DDF survey transients), our selection criteria were developed to select early transients rather than produce a large sample, and is intended to be applied in conjunction with existing selection criteria such as those used by TiDES \citepalias{TiDES_2025}.
+We demonstrated that our YSN selection criteria can provide earlier selection of LSST observed SNe, allowing TiDES-like surveys to enhance their early SN science capabilities.

-In addition, we also showed that our selection criteria is capable of producing a YSN sample that is sufficiently pure.
-By extrapolating the contamination ratio from the ZTF sample (28 percent) and estimating the maximum possible number of SNe that TiDES could observe over its lifetime, we estimated that $4063$ fibre hours ($1.6$ percent of TiDES's total fibre hours) will be wasted over the 5 year survey.
-We believe that the number of fibre hours spent on non-SN sources is low enough such that it will not have a significant negative impact on the TiDES survey, especially when considering the early triggering benefit that is gained by our YSN selection criteria.
+In addition, we also showed that our selection criteria is capable of producing a YSN candidate sample that is sufficiently pure.
+By extrapolating the contamination rate from the ZTF sample (23 percent) and estimating the maximum possible number of SNe that a TiDES-like survey could observe over its lifetime, we estimated (as a lower limit) that $2949$ fibre hours ($1.2$ percent of TiDES's total fibre hours) will be wasted over a 5 year survey.
+We believe that the number of fibre hours spent on non-SN sources is low enough such that it will not have a significant negative impact on a TiDES-like survey, especially when considering the earlier selection benefit that is gained by our YSN selection criteria.